-This mode is compatible with the Watchdog operation found in AT90S8535.
+This mode is compatible with the Watchdog operation found in AT90S4414/8515.
 The Watchdog Timer is initially disabled, but can be enabled by writing the WDE bit to 1 without any restriction.
-The Time-out period can be changed at any time without restriction.
-To disable an enabled Watchdog Timer and/or changing the Watchdog Time-out, the following procedure must be followed:
+The time-out period can be changed at any time without restriction.
+To disable an enabled Watchdog Timer, the procedure described on page 51 (WDE bit description) must be followed.